Our vision is to teach every child the wisdom, knowledge and skills to be creative lifelong learners enabling them to shape their futures.

 The buttons below provide parents with an overview of the curriculum structure for each class base.
 Where classes contain mixed age pupils it is delivered over a two year cycle.

 Your child will have many opportunities to discover their local environment through first hand, hands-on activities.
+Each class will engage in learning outside of the classroom, including undertaking at least one trip per school year.

 All the children have the opportunity to use the computer as a tool for learning across many areas of the curriculum.
 The children gain confidence and a familiarity with the use of ICT; they develop the ability to handle information, use word processing skills, to control mechanical or electronic devices and to solve problems.
 The School is networked and we have an interactive white board, a PC, netbooks and iPads in each classroom.
 Our laptops enable children to have individual access to computers on a daily basis.
 Our school website is an important link between school and the outside world.
 Visiting our website is a good way of finding out what is happening at school.